Ttttt47/UKBioCoin/README.md

 `-log10_P`: This column contains the negative base-10 logarithm of the p-value for each coefficient, which measures the statistical significance of each predictor variable.
 The more negative the value, the more significant the variable is.

-# How to use UKBioCoin with your own dataset
+# How to build a `UKBioCoin' device with your own dataset
 UKBioCoin uses Naive Summary Statistics as input, which includes files with the same prefix and three different suffixes: `_cov_xy.table`, `_cov_yy.table`, and `_var_x`.table.
 For example, `sam_cov_xy.table`, `sam_cov_yy.table`, and `sam_var_x.table`.
 These three files represent the covariance matrix between SNPs and phenotypes, the covariance matrix of phenotypes, and the covariance matrix of var_x.

 ## Input Formats as Naive Summary Statistics for UKBioCoin